mohanvamsikrishna-y/mohanvamsikrishna-y/README.md

 - 🎓 I'm studying Computer Science at the State University of New York at Binghamton.
 - 👨‍💻 Previously a Software Developer Intern.
-- 💬 Ask me about Python, SQL, Databases.
+- 💬 Ask me about Python, working with Data.
 - ⚡ Fun fact: In my free time, I like to go driving 🚗.

 ## I'm most comfortable working with